-100 4.1.2 Installing the Sender Board
+2.1.2 Installing the Sender Board

 You should install the sender board in your PC once you have configured it.
 To do this, follow the instructions supplied with your PC for installing an optional board.
-The sender board requires one half size 8-bit ISA slot.
+The sender board requires one half size 8 bit ISA slot.
 You should do these things to install the sender board:

-- 1. Turn off the power to the PC - 2.
+- 1. Turn off power to your PC. - 2.
 Remove the cover.
-This usually involves removing several screws on the rear of the PC. - 3.
-Locate an empty half size 8-bit ISA slot. - 4.
+This usually involves removing several screws on the rear of the PC.

+- 3. Locate an empty half size 8 bit ISA slot. - 4.
 Carefully install the sender board in the slot and make sure it is firmly seated in the slot. - 5.
-Reinstall the cover.

-6. Turn on power to the PC and make sure it boots normally.
+Install the cover. - 6.
+Turn on power to the PC and make sure it boots normally.

-110 4.1.3 Connecting the Decoder
+2.1.3 Connecting the Decoder

 A test jig must be built to connect the sender board, DCC booster, and test decoder together.
 Figure 1 shows a schematic of the test jig.
 This test jig has been tested with several locomotive decoders and an accessory decoder and has worked properly with all of them.
 The wire lengths for the test jig are not critical so you can build the test jig on a simple perf board.
-The booster can be a commercial DCC booster, or it can be the special noise injecting booster used to test S-9.1.
+The booster can be a commercial DCC booster or it can be the special noise injecting booster used to test S9.1.